swinforc/Semester-of-Programming/README.md

 - Server and Client programming
 - Encryption and Cryptography
 - This is my test Commit
--THIS IS CJ TESTING OUT ANOTHER COMMIT ON PYCHARM
+- THIS IS CJ TESTING OUT ANOTHER COMMIT ON PYCHARM